 In the following sections, we will review what the breed standard says about acceptable colors for the topcoat layer, the bottom coat layer, and the coat markings.

-Then we will take a look at what the Rottweiler breed standard states are unacceptable colors or markings on a well-bred Rottweiler dog.
+Then we will look at what the Rottweiler breed standard states are unacceptable colors or markings on a well-bred Rottweiler dog.

 A well-bred Rottweiler dog should have the following colors in the outer coat.

 - Black and rust.

 AKC-approved Rottweiler undercoat colors

 Rottweilers are a working dog breed.
 Like nearly all working dog breeds, Rottweilers have a double-layer coat.

 While the only visible layer in most cases is the outer coat, the inner lining (the coating layer closest to the skin) also has a color.

 The AKC breed standard for Rottweilers states that these are the only acceptable colors for a Rottie undercoat.

 AKC-approved Rottweiler coat markings

 Rottweilers are bi-color dogs.
 Here, bi-color refers to the colors on the top or outer coat layer only (the color of the bottom coat layer doesn’t count as a third color, even if it is different from either of the two colors in the topcoat layer).